The recruitment funnel—and its associated funnel metrics—is a way to measure the journey of a…

 Most organizations have set a goal of becoming more diverse in their hiring and recruitment.
 That can be hard when talent sourcing and recruiting are done in a very status quo way, using the same places to advertise jobs and find candidates.
 Data about your organization’s demographics can help you define specific areas for representation improvement.

 Using data and AI in the hiring process can also minimize bias (including unconscious bias) by setting particular rules.
 That can include removing names from resumes to ensure blind reading by hiring managers or having a system of questions for interviewees that are based on job data, not individual perceptions about the candidate.
 Even the most aware, well-meaning people can have unconscious biases.
-AI has only the biases you program into it, which means you can trust the data to be blind to things that might otherwise be up for human interpretation.
+AI software has only the biases you program into it, which means you can trust the data to be blind to things that might otherwise be up for human interpretation.

 If you’re looking to improve efficiency and HR adaptability for your organization, data is the way to go.
 Tech tools and data analysis are becoming more prevalent by the day in HR, and the insights you get from applying them to your sourcing will help you build a strong pipeline for years to come.